grobian/carbon-c-relay/README.md

 ```

 Multiple clusters can be defined, and need not to be referenced by a
 match rule.
-All clusters point to one or more hosts.  `host` may be an
+All clusters point to one or more hosts, except the `file`
+cluster which writes to files in the local filesystem.  `host` may be an
 IPv4 or IPv6 address, or a hostname.
 Since host is followed by an
 optional `:` and port, for IPv6 addresses not to be interpreted wrongly,
 either a port must be given, or the IPv6 address surrounded by brackets,